2015-2016 Academic Catalog

 Military personnel and emergency management officials who are deployed on Temporary Duty (TDY) during a term should contact their instructor for special consideration.
 Documentation of official activation/deployment and TDY assignment is required and any special considerations must be approved by the Vice President of Academic Affairs.

-Accommodation requests due to a disability may be made by completing the online Needs Assessment form at http://www.ccaurora.edu/accessibility/forms.
+Accommodation requests may be made by completing the online Needs Assessment form at http://www.ccaurora.edu/accessibility/forms.
 Please make an appointment if you need assistance with the online form.
 Documentation of the functional impact the disability has on the student in a learning environment may be provided through the contact information listed below.
-The student will be contacted through their CCA student e-mail within 3-5 working days to request an interview appointment.
 Determination of reasonable accommodations will be made on a case-by-case basis.
 Please provide reasonable notice in order to allow us sufficient time to process the request.

 For more information, go to www.CCAurora.edu/accessibility.
 The Accessibility Services office is in S202A, located at the CentreTech Campus in the Student Centre Building.
-You may request an appointment through the following: 303-361-7395 V/TDD/VP, Fax: 303-340-7533, or ASO.CCA@CCAurora.edu.
+You may contact us for more information by calling 303-340-7548, fax 303-340-7551, or email ASO.CCA@CCAurora.edu.

 Contact the Rocky Mountain Disability and Business Technical Assistance Center, 1-800-949-4232, or go online at